 Apollo Green is a cannabis licensed producer with more than 360 world class cannabis strains that grows young cannabis plants in bulk and sells them to companies in the cannabis industry who then grow the plant to maturity and harvest their flowers for sale.
-With the help of the Centre for Natural Products and Medical Cannabis, Apollo Green researched a cloning technique called “tissue culture”, which can produce many more plants than with traditional methods, and results in seedlings which are disease-free.
+With the help of the Centre for Natural Products, Apollo Green researched a cloning technique called “tissue culture”, which can produce many more plants than with traditional methods, and results in seedlings which are disease-free.

 A number of seedlings and two mother plants provided by Apollo Green were grown in the Centre.
 The seedlings were used for genetic testing while the mother plants were used for testing tissue culture methods.
 Tissue culture efforts demonstrated success in shoot proliferation and low contamination rates, with preliminary success in root formation.
 With successful tissue culturing, Apollo Green can use the tissue culture, female, and cannabinoid research from the project on an industrial scale to better supply licensed producers.
 These companies can then benefit by reducing their labor costs, optimizing their grow space and having access to rare strains.